AWinterman/d3-mapping/example/README.md

 ```
+cd example
-beefy example/example.js 8765 --live
+beefy example.html 8765 --live
 ```

-and navigate your browser to localhost:8765/example/example.html
+and navigate your browser to localhost:8765/example.html